GitTools/GitVersion/docs/configuration.md

 details on the syntax.
 Default set to `Enabled`; set to `Disabled` to disable.

 ### ignore
-The header for ignore configuration
+The header for ignore configuration.

 #### sha
 A sequence of SHAs to be excluded from the version calculations.
 Useful when